matrix-org/matrix-spec-proposals/proposals/1862-presence-capabilites.md

 ```

 This endpoint is authed (as stated in the spec), and the response MUST only apply to the requesting user.
 That is,
-the server may either disable presence server-wide or for a subset of it's users, but the capabilities API will make
+the server may either disable presence server-wide or for a subset of its users, but the capabilities API will make
 no distinction here and will just respond with the capabilites available to the user.

 An omission of `m.presence` would default both sending and receiving to true.
 An omission of either child flag